Grants and Funding Opportunities

 Coordinated Call for ProjectsApplications closed Jan.19, 2024, will reopen for FY 2025

-TxDOT’s Public Transportation Division opened its coordinated call for projects for FY 2024!
+TxDOT’s Public Transportation Division opens a coordinated call for projects for different public transportation funding categories.
 Eligible applicants are able to apply for the following programs:

 1. 49 U.S.C. § 5304 Planning Assistance (PLN): Assists small urban and rural transit agencies as well as local governments, non-profits, and for-profits to develop projects and strategies to support the coordination of public, private, specialized, and human service transportation services.
 Funds may also be used to support training educational programs, and demonstration projects.